Westmoreland Mall: Development and early years

-In the mid-1970s, Adam Eidemiller, Inc., the development company that owned the land at the time, initially proposed building a motel on the open acreage, but eventually decided that it was not the best use of the property.
-The proliferation of shopping malls during the 1970s led Eidemiller to consider developing a regional mall on the site.
-It contacted St. Louis-based May Department Stores Company, parent of Pittsburgh-based retailer Kaufmann's about building a mall with the department store as an anchor but was rebuffed.
-Eventually, Eidemiller would join forces with the Goodman Company, a real estate company owned by Murray H. Goodman, which already had experience with developing extensive projects such as Granite Run Mall near Philadelphia.
-Construction would begin in 1975, and Kaufmann's became the first store to open at the complex in late 1976.
+Eidemiller subsequently approached the St. Louis-based May Department Stores Company, parent company of Kaufmann's, about developing a mall with Kaufmann's as an anchor, but the proposal was initially rejected.
+Eidemiller later partnered with the Goodman Company, a real estate development firm owned by Murray H. Goodman that had experience with large retail projects, including Granite Run Mall near Philadelphia.
+Construction began in 1975, and Kaufmann's became the first store to open at the complex in late 1976.